thedevopsre/jenkins-backup/README.md

-# How work backup ?
+# How backup works ?

 Jenkins plugin Periodic Backup Manager create backup into jenkins server with tar.gz After it , cronjob automate run script , script checking into directory where stored tar.gz